flowersteam/flowersteam.github.io/_posts/2021-03-03-vygotskia_rl.md

 <div>
 <sub style="display: block; line-height: 1.5em">
 <i><b> The Imagine architecture as a Vygostkian Deep RL system. </b>
    Social interactions with a social peer enables the agent to learn to represent and understand language as a pre-existent social structure (left).
 Then, language is internalized and used as a cognitive tool to imagine novel goals by re-combining known sentences: the agent aims to achieve these goals autonomously, enabling creative free exploration (right).
-Another Vygostkian dimension of Imagine is that the social peer scaffolds the environment: when the agent imagines and formulates a goal through private speech, the social peer sets up the environment so that it's neither too hard (the right objects are present), nor too easy (procedurally-generated objects and additional distracting objects) <a href="https://arxiv.org/pdf/2002.09253.pdf"> [IMAGINE]</a></i></sub>
+Another Vygostkian dimension of Imagine is that the social peer scaffolds the environment: when the agent imagines and formulates a goal through private speech, the social peer sets up the environment so that it's neither too hard (the right objects are present), nor too easy (procedurally-generated objects and additional distracting objects) <a href="https://arxiv.org/pdf/2002.09253.pdf"> [IMAGINE]</a>.
+If you want to play with the code of IMAGINE, feel free to explore our <a href="https://colab.research.google.com/drive/1G9LmvhbvR40XJ-cysgP6zynBnq_fHY63#scrollTo=OPjdOPCNpvz-"> Colab Notebook</a>.
+The code base is also available in <a href="https://github.com/flowersteam/Imagine">this github repo</a> </i></sub>
 </div>
 </div>